Eugen Schauman: Early life and family

 Eugen Schauman was born in Kharkov, Russia (now Kharkiv, Ukraine) to Swedish-speaking Finnish parents.
 His mother was Elin Maria Schauman, and his father was Fredrik Waldemar Schauman, a general-lieutenant in the Imperial Russian army, who also served as a privy councillor and senator in the Finnish government.
 His brother Rafael was born in 1873, and his sister Sigrid in 1877.
 The family moved often due to Waldemar's work with the government.

 As a young child, he was inspired by his mother's reading of The Tales of Ensign Stål by Johan Ludvig Runeberg.
-These told of the resistance to attempted Russification and oppression that had been going on in Finland for the better part of the 19th century.
 Runeberg's tales became an important connection to Schauman's distant homeland, which he longed to see.
 At the age of eight, Schauman heard that there was a collection going on in Nykarleby, Finland to erect a memorial to the victory over the Russians that had occurred in the 1808 Battle of Jutas in the Finnish War.
-Inspired by Runeberg's tales, Schauman wanted to contribute to the plan, and sent a letter from Radom, Poland to Finland that contained a single ruble and read: "Please accept this small contribution to the memorial of Jutas. ~Eugen Schauman, Radom 24 May 1883" Schauman's mother died the following year, in autumn 1884, when he was nine years old.
+Inspired by Runeberg's tales, Schauman wanted to contribute to the plan, and sent a letter from Radom, Poland to Finland that contained a single ruble and read: "Please accept this small contribution to the memorial of Jutas.
+Eugen Schauman, Radom 24 May 1883" Schauman's mother died the following year, in autumn 1884, when he was nine years old.

 Schauman attended secondary school in Helsinki, Finland while the rest of the family was living in Poland.
 He had poor hearing, however, and this had an effect on his studies.
 Nonetheless, Schauman matriculated at the Nya Svenska Läroverket in 1895; graduated from the University of Helsinki with an upper degree in government studies in 1899; and began his career as a clerk in the senate in 1901.
 He was a temporary employee working as an assistant to the school governing board.
 The job became permanent in 1903.
 In addition to his job at the senate, Schauman arranged for a series of marksmanship courses aimed at local students in Helsinki.
 These courses later became a part of the White Guards training.

 Political activism

 Language manifesto

-Schauman observed and experienced the formalization of the controversial Russification of Finland policy firsthand with the February 1899 decree of the February Manifesto.
+Schauman observed and experienced the formalization of the controversial policy of Russification firsthand with the February 1899 decree of the February Manifesto.
 His father, Waldemar Schauman, resigned as senator in the summer 1900 as a protest against the manifesto, that had made the Russian language a compulsory subject in all Finnish schools.
 At first Schauman acted against the oppression like the other students: joining protests at the Runeberg statue; spreading leaflets calling for the will to battle and hatred towards the Russians; and gathering names for the Great Petition in Uusimaa.